SebastianOsinski/HomebridgePluginSamsungAirConditioner/README.md

 ## TODO
 - Improve updating current state - if AC is currently cooling or heating or in idle
+- Add caching for device state - should speed up reading characteristics
 - Better error handling
 - Reconnecting after socket connection ends

 ## Confirmed compatibility list (model numbers)
 - AR18HSFSAWKNEU

+If your device's number is not on the list but you have tested it and it works, please make a PR with your device's number.

 ## Acknowledgment
 This project is heavily based on awesome work of CloCkWeRX - https://github.com/CloCkWeRX/node-samsung-airconditioner